 Churchyards are special places which exist for both the living and the dead.
-They together with the church building are vested in the Incumbent, and as consecrated ground they are set apart for the reverent and Christian burial of parishioners.
+Together with the church building they are vested in the Incumbent and as consecrated ground they are set apart for the reverent and Christian burial of parishioners.

 Because they are shared spaces, churchyards need to be looked after for the benefit of today's generations as well as those to follow.
 The Churchyard Regulations seek to encourage good practices in order to create and maintain a place of peace, dignity and respect for the departed.

 There is no automatic or legal right to place a memorial in a churchyard.
 The authority here rests with the Chancellor of the Diocese, who has granted delegated powers to incumbents and parish priests (i.e. rectors, vicars, priests in charge and team vicars), who have the discretion to allow memorials into their churchyards which are consistent with the Diocesan Churchyard Regulations.
 During a vacancy, this authority is exercised by the rural dean.

 Any departure from the Churchyard Regulations requires permission by way of a faculty.
 Further information can be found on the Diocesan Registry's website or by contacting a member of the Church Buildings Department on email@example.com.

 The Diocese of Ely Church Buildings & Pastoral Department held a Churchyards training Day in November 2021.
 The day brought together a wide range of expertise to help churches to understand the rules governing the management of churchyards, and also the increasingly important roles churchyards play in environmental sustainability.

 Presentations from the day can be downloaded below.

 - Churchyard Wildlife Conservation

 - Comberton Churchyard Project